1. What are mitochondria and what is their function?

 There are a number of complex chemical changes that happen during this production line involving hundreds of proteins, each with its own special job to do.

-Scientists split this process in to 5 separate reactions.
-The first 4 involve the transfer of electrons along a pathway, and the 5 stage completes the process with the end result being production of ATP energy that our bodies can use.
+Scientists split this process into five separate reactions.
+The first four involve the transfer of electrons along a pathway, and the fifth stage completes the process with the end result being production of ATP energy that our bodies can use.

-These different stages in the process are referred to as Complex I, Complex II, Complex III, Complex IV & Complex V.
+These different stages in the process are referred to as Complex I, Complex II, Complex III, Complex IV and Complex V.

-When doctors are diagnosing a patient with Mitochondrial Disease, tests may indicate which part of this process is not working properly and the patient might be described as having a particular complex affected eg. 'Complex I Mitochondrial Disease' indicates that the problem has arisen in the first stage (the first complex) of the Electron Transport Chain.
+When doctors are diagnosing a patient with a mitochondrial disorder, tests may indicate which part of this process is not working properly and the patient might be described as having a particular complex affected eg. 'Complex I Mitochondrial Disease' indicates that the problem has arisen in the first stage (the first complex) of the Electron Transport Chain.